kinsta/hello-world-jekyll/readme.md

 ### Start Command

-When deploying an application Kinsta will automatically create a web process based on the content of `Procfile` as the entry point.
+When deploying an application, Kinsta automatically creates a web process based on the content of `Procfile` as the entry point.

 ## Deployment Lifecycle

 Whenever a deployment is initiated (through creating an application or re-deploying due to an incoming commit) the `bundle install` command is run.

 ## What is Jekyll
-**Jekyll** is a static site generator.
-It takes text written in your favorite markup language and uses layouts to create a static website.
-You can tweak the site’s look and feel, URLs, the data displayed on the page, and more.

-More info on the [Jekyll](https://jekyllrb.com/) website.
+Jekyll is an open-source static site generator that uses dynamic React components to produce a customized static site without the need for a database.
+More information is available on the [Jekyll](https://jekyllrb.com/) website.